 For more energy-saving home appliances, take a look at the best eco kettles and energy-efficient light bulbs.

-According to the Energy Saving Trust, consumer electronics - so that's our laptops and consoles as well as our TVs - account for roughly 6% of our energy bills.
-To put that into perspective, that's less than our fridges and freezers (13%), but more than lighting (5%) and cooking (4%).
+According to the Energy Saving Trust, consumer electronics in general - so that's our laptops and consoles, as well as our TVs - account for roughly 6% of our energy bills.
+To put that into perspective, that's less than fridges and freezers (13%), but more than lighting (5%) and cooking (4%).

-When buying a TV, you can check the energy and annual power consumption.
+When buying a TV, you can check the energy and annual power consumption for a more precise estimate.
 You'll see in our roundup, models vary massively.
-In our list you'll find the more advanced and large screened models have an annual power consumption of around 120kWh, whereas some of the more affordable and less flashy buys are much lower at 60kWh.
+In our list, you'll find more advanced and large-screened models have an annual power consumption of around 120kWh, whereas some of the more affordable and less flashy buys come in much lower at around 60kWh.

 How to choose an energy efficient TV